LogiCoT: Logical Chain-of-Thought Instruction-Tuning: Introduction

 \section{Introduction}

-Instruction tuning Large Language Models (LLMs) has become a popular paradigm for Natural Language Processing (NLP) in recent years \cite{ouyang2022training,sun2022paradigm}, where LLMs are taught to follow natural language instructions for real-world tasks.
+Instruction tuning Large Language Models (LLMs) has become a popular paradigm for Natural Language Processing (NLP) in recent years \cite{ouyang2022training,sun2022paradigm}.
 A prominent line of research is the development of OpenAI's ChatGPT and GPT-4 \cite{openai2023gpt4}.
 LLMs demonstrate multi-step chain-of-thought (CoT) reasoning ability with proper prompting \cite{kojima2022large,huang2022towards}.
-CoT instruction tuning has drawn attention for its potential to encourage complex, step-by-step reasoning in these models. \citet{wei2023chainofthought} and \cite{kojima2022large} have demonstrated the ability of LLMs to generate a coherent sequence of reasoning steps leading to the final answer through CoT prompting.
+CoT instruction tuning has drawn attention for its potential to encourage complex, step-by-step reasoning.
+For example, \citet{wei2023chainofthought} and \citet{kojima2022large} have demonstrated the ability of LLMs to generate a coherent sequence of reasoning steps leading to the final answer through CoT prompting.
 Moreover, ChatGPT and GPT-4 have shown remarkable zero-shot complex reasoning abilities on several logical reasoning datasets \cite{liu2023evaluating}.

-Yet, developing such proprietary models as GPT-4 and ChatGPT often necessitates intensive instruction engineering, a process that has, thus far, been largely kept private.
-Recent research endeavours have begun to explore the distillation of the instruction data using self-instruct techniques \cite{wang2022selfinstruct,peng2023instruction}, where GPT-3 or GPT-4 are harnessed to generate instruction-following examples.
+Yet, developing such proprietary models as GPT-4 and ChatGPT often necessitates intensive data and instruction engineering, a process that has, thus far, been largely kept private.
+Recent research endeavours have begun to explore the distillation of the instruction data using self-instruct techniques \cite{wang2022selfinstruct,peng2023instruction}, where GPT-3 or GPT-4 are used to generate instruction-following examples.
 This technique represents a promising avenue for reducing the human labour involved in instruction tuning, offering a more economical way to produce community models trained with instructional data.

-A paradigmatic example is the pipeline established by \citet{wang2022selfinstruct} for cultivating instruction data.
-This pipeline has been used to produce multiple open-sourced, instruction-tuned models.
+A paradigmatic example is the pipeline by \citet{wang2022selfinstruct} for cultivating instruction data, where initial instructions are authored by humans, and LLMs are then used to extend this instruction data.
+This pipeline has been used to produce multiple open-sourced, instruction-tuned models, such as Alpaca \cite{alpaca} and Vicuna \cite{vicuna2023}.
 The instruction tuning data share a common pool of instructions and fixed task templates.
-Initial instructions are authored by humans, and LLMs are then used to extend this instruction data.
 However, the scope of these instructions is limited and does not encapsulate diverse, complex reasoning scenarios such as multi-step logical reasoning.